Juventus FC

-The club's fan base is the largest at national level and one of the largest worldwide.
+The club's fan base is the largest at the national level and one of the largest worldwide.
 Unlike most European sporting supporters' groups, which are often concentrated around their own club's city of origin, it is widespread throughout the whole country and the Italian diaspora, making Juventus a symbol of anticampanilismo ("anti-parochialism") and italianità ("Italianness").
 Juventus players have won eight Ballon d'Or awards, four of these in consecutive years (1982–1985, an overall joint record), among these Michel Platini as well as three of the five recipients with Italian nationality as the first player representing Serie A, Omar Sívori, and the former member of the youth sector Paolo Rossi; they have also won four FIFA World Player of the Year awards, with winners as Roberto Baggio and Zinedine Zidane, a national record and third and joint second highest overall, respectively, in the cited prizes.
 Finally, the club has also provided the most players to the Italy national team—mostly in official competitions in almost uninterrupted way since 1924—who often formed the group that led the Azzurri squad to international success, most importantly in the 1934, 1982 and 2006 FIFA World Cups.

 History

 Early years (1897–1918)

 Juventus was founded as Sport-Club Juventus in late 1897 by pupils from the Massimo d'Azeglio Lyceum school in Turin, among them Eugenio Canfari and Enrico Canfari.
 It was renamed as Foot-Ball Club Juventus two years later.
 The club joined the 1900 Italian Football Championship.
 Juventus played their first Italian Football Championship match on 11 March 1900 in a 1–0 defeat against Torinese.

 In 1904, businessman Marco Ajmone-Marsan revived the finances of Juventus, making it possible to transfer the training field from piazza d'armi to the more appropriate Velodrome Umberto I. During this period, the team wore a pink and black kit.
 Juventus first won the 1905 Italian Football Championship while playing at their Velodrome Umberto I ground.
 By this time, the club colours had changed to black and white stripes, inspired by English side Notts County.

 There was a split at the club in 1906, after some of the staff considered moving Juve out of Turin.
 Alfred Dick, the club's president, was unhappy with this, and left with some prominent players to found FBC Torino, which in turn spawned the Derby della Mole.
 Juventus spent much of this period steadily rebuilding after the split, surviving the First World War.

+In 1913, Juventus was relegated to the second division after ended in last place, but after pressure made by their executives to the Italian Federation, it was decided to increase the number of teams in the following season, that permitted Juventus to remain in the top league.